Faculty Fellows Program

 Finally, selection will be based on the plan for mentoring the nominee.
-Faculty Fellows must be assigned at least one faculty mentor for teaching activities and one for research activities; in some cases, the same faculty person might fill both mentoring functions.
+Faculty Fellows must have a faculty mentor for teaching activities and one for research activities; in some cases, the same faculty person might fill both mentoring functions.
 Candidates and their mentors should outline clear goals to be achieved during the year of the program.
-Examples include expanding the dissertation into a book, publishing portions of the dissertation, or other research materials, in refereed journals, creating a professional portfolio, and so forth.
+Examples include expanding the dissertation into a book; publishing portions of the dissertation, or other research materials, in refereed journals; creating a professional portfolio; and so forth.
 Individuals and mentors are also encouraged to explore innovative teaching assignments to enrich undergraduate education.
-Mentors should plan to work closely with the Faculty Fellow on developing course syllabi and with issues which may arise related to teaching.
+Mentors should plan to work closely with the Faculty Fellow on developing appropriate course syllabi for undergraduate courses and with issues which may arise related to teaching.

 TERM OF APPOINTMENT